uyuni-project/uyuni/README.md

 For the group of the **core features**, the order is relevant.
 The core features are by design not idempotent, and serve to create a basic testing environment.

 The **secondary features** can be run any number of times, and the order is not important.
-All new features should be **secondary features**, therefore you need to write cleanup steps on each feature.

 ## Images used by the testsuite